 Here is an example:

-You'll notice that the barcode is very simple and only contain numbers and capital letters.
+You'll notice that the barcode is very simple and only contains randomly generated numbers and capital letters.

 Here is an example: